 If, by this stage, you are still not satisfied, please let us know.
 It would be helpful to us if you could do so within the next 21 days but there is no obligation on you to do so.
 We will then arrange to review our decision.
 We would generally aim to do this within ten days of hearing from you.
 We will usually do this by asking another director in this firm to review the file that we have on your complaint and see if they agree with our response.

 We will let you know the result of the review within seven days of the end of the review and will do so by writing to you to confirm our final position on your complaint and explaining our reasons.

 You may, if you wish, approach the Legal Ombudsman who provides a service examining complaints against lawyers, including solicitors’ firms.
-He will usually expect us to have concluded our examination of your complaint within eight weeks and will usually expect to have complaints referred to him within six months of the end of our complaints handling process as set out above.
-The services provided by the Legal Ombudsman are limited to individuals and smaller organisations – for more details see his website.
+They will usually expect us to have concluded our examination of your complaint within eight weeks and will usually expect to have complaints referred to him within six months of the end of our complaints handling process as set out above.
+Please note that from 1 April 2023 these time limits are changing.
+From the 1 April 2023 the Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
+The requirement to refer your concerns to the Legal Ombudsman within six months of our final response to you remains the same.The services provided by the Legal Ombudsman are limited to individuals and smaller organisations for more details see their website.
 The full details of how to contact this office are as follows: